a-tuyen/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Users can view products for sale, add them to their cart and view items in their cart and complete their purchase.
+Users can choose to register and login and have the items in their cart saved for them.
+Admin users require authentication and can edit the products page and create new product categories as needed.

-The purpose of this project was to simulate an on the job web dev environment.
+The purpose of this project was to simulate an on the job Web Developer environment.
 I inherited this incomplete WebApp and fixed formatting issues, implemented new features and implemented user and admin authentication.
 To further improve this WebApp, I implemented testing with Rspec, Capybara and Poltergeist.

 !["Screenshot of Homepage"](https://github.com/a-tuyen/jungle-rails/blob/master/docs/Jungle%20-%20Products.png?raw=true)
 !["Screenshot of Product Detail Page"](https://github.com/a-tuyen/jungle-rails/blob/master/docs/Jungle%20-%20ProdDesc.png?raw=true)